c2vi/dipl/src/implementing-mize.typ

 = The Data engine
-//Previous attempts at making a general data management solution were looked at in @hist.

 This chapter is about the implementation of the so called "Data engine" that will form the basis of the mize platform.

-// nope ..
-As already said @idea-of-mize a way to manage data is the basis of any software project.
-This chapter looks at the implementation

-//- As already said in (TODO: link to idea-of-mize), a way to manage data is the basis of any software project.

-//- and in #link("hist") previous attempts at implementing a general solution for that data management were examined.

-//- incoperating all the learnings from that... we now look at the latest implementation attempt, that will hopefully stand the test of time.
+Other projects or products with the same or similar goals were examined in @existing.
+My previous attempts at making a general data management system and how the idea came to be were looked at in @hist.
+In this chapter we look at the latest attempt, which will hopefully also be the last.
+It incoperates all the learnings from previous ones as well as a lot more experience with computer systems and programming.

 == The Item
 Each piece of data is called an Item in this data engine.
 An Item works much like a mixture of the well established data storage concepts File and Folder.
 Files hold a list of bytes and Folders hold a list of links to other files of folders.
 An Item has both a list of bytes (also called the value of an item) and a list of links to other items.